EOL/publishing/doc/branch-painting.md

     export TOKEN=`cat ~/Sync/eol/beta.token`

     RESOURCE=640 COMMAND=qc ruby -r ./lib/painter.rb -e Painter.main

+The ordinary sequence of operations would be:

+ 1. Obtain a production admin token using https://eol.org/services/authenticate (see API documentation)
+ 2. Publish a new version of the resource
+ 3. Clear the cache from any previous painting run, since otherwise the `infer` command will be lazy and assume that cached results (from the previous version of the resource) are still correct.
+Do `rm -rf infer-NNN` where NNN is the resource id.
+ 4. `COMMAND=count` - if the count is 0, that probably means
+    that the resource has been recently republished and it is time to proceed with branch painting.
+It could also mean that the resource id is incorrect.
+If the count is nonzero, then the resource has been previously painted, but has not been updated since, so go back and make sure you've published the new version.
+ 5. `COMMAND=qc` - run quality control checks on the directives, looking for ill-formed ones (those referring to missing pages and so on).
+ 6. `COMMAND=infer` - write the inferred relationships to an `infer-NNN` directory, where NNN is the resource id.
+ 7. `COMMAND=merge` - store the inferred relationships into the graphdb.

+If you have both admin and non-admin tokens, you might run all but the last command using the non-admin token, out of an abundance of caution.

+For STAGE_SCP_LOCATION and STAGE_WEB_LOCATION I have been using `varela:public_html/tmp/`
+and `http://varela.csail.mit.edu/~jar/tmp/`; clearly you will have to use some remote directory that you have access to.

 Branch painting generates a lot of logging output.
 If you have a local web application instance you might want to add `config.log_level = :warn` to